 Whenever there is a water supply shortage, people usually try to catch whatever they can, store it, and use it sparingly.
 There are various water storage and redistribution options, some of which are more suited to you than others.
 I will list some of them below:

-Water tanks are usually attached to a pipeline with a check valve to prevent water from flowing back out of the tank, and into the pipe again, and even into the mains water supply network.
-A water tank may or may not be equipped with an outlet water pump which pumps water from the tank and into the pipes to improve water pressure, this is not necessary, but, is convenient and would be necessary in cases where water pressure has to be extremely high.
+These tanks are usually attached to a pipeline with a check valve to prevent water from flowing back out of the tank, and into the pipe again, and even into the mains water supply network.
+A tank may or may not be equipped with an outlet pump which pumps water from the tank and into the pipes to improve water pressure, this is not necessary, but, is convenient and would be necessary in cases where water pressure has to be extremely high.
 A power washer is an option for such cases, though.

 Barrels, Drums, and buckets: I would recommend keeping large barrels or drums of various sizes handy.